 - The student’s PASecureID will not be changed.

-Are there any lawsuits pending in Pennsylvania regarding transgender students?
+Are there any lawsuits pending or recently resolved in Pennsylvania regarding transgender students or issues which might arise in Pennsylvania schools?

-- On October 6, 2016, several transgender plaintiffs sued Pine-Richland School District for formally adopting a requirement that students use either the facilities that correspond to their biological sex or unisex facilities.
-This lawsuit will work its way up through the federal court system.
-The students allege violation of Title IX and the Equal Protection Clause of the United States Constitution.
+On Oct.
+6, 2016, several transgender plaintiffs sued Pine-Richland School District for formally adopting a requirement that students use either the facilities that correspond to their biological sex or unisex facilities.
+The students alleged violation of Title IX and the Equal Protection Clause of the United States Constitution.

-What is the status of other lawsuits in the news?
+What is the status of other school district lawsuits in the news?

 In Illinois, cisgender students filed a lawsuit against a school district for allowing transgender students to use facilities aligned with their gender identity.
-They argue that this violates their U.S. Constitutional right to privacy.
+They argue that this violates their constitutional right to privacy.
 The cisgender plaintiffs sought a preliminary injunction to prevent transgender students from using sex-segregated facilities aligned with their gender identity.
-A federal court Magistrate Judge recommended against granting this injunction.
+A federal court magistrate judge recommended against granting this injunction.
 This will be finally decided by a district court judge.

-PSBA policy services writes and issues legally compliant policies for school districts to use.
+PSBA Policy Services writes and issues legally compliant policies for school districts to use.
 PSBA has received model policies and feedback from stakeholders on each side of this important issue passionately arguing that PSBA should issue a policy guide on transgender students and sex-segregated facilities.
 PSBA is still unable to issue a policy guide on this.
 The law is not only unsettled, but there are active cases supporting opposite views which will decide this one way or the other.
-For this reason, we have urged local school districts to develop procedures to work with transgender students.
+For this reason, we have urged local school districts to develop procedures to work with transgender students and to accommodate them as they are able to and to also work with cisgender students with privacy concerns.
 If a local school district wishes to adopt policy, we recommend they do so in consultation with their solicitor and the community.
 We urge them to be sensitive to the needs of transgender students, a vulnerable community who need protection and support.

 PSBA has offered live training to members in Spring Legal Roundup, School Leadership Conference and at the Solicitors’ Symposium.
-One of these trainings is available for free through the Training portal.
+One of these trainings is available for free through the PSBA training portal: PSBA Training Portal – Video CFR-109 Supporting Transgender Students

 Articles and up-to-the-minute ‘blasts'